How to Choose a Mental Performance Consultant

 3. Require supporting documentation of a prospective consultant’s credentials before making a final decision.

-Check with colleagues who have employed the consultant as well as with some coaches and athletes who have worked with him or her.
+Check with colleagues who have employed the consultant as well as with some coaches and athletes who have worked with them.
 Ask people whose opinion you respect and who will be honest with you to tell you about their experience with the consultant—just like you would if you were looking for a good doctor or dentist.
-If you are interested in hiring a performance enhancement specialist, look for AASP Certification or USOC Registry membership.
+If you are interested in hiring a performance enhancement specialist, look for AASP Certification (i.e., a CMPC® credential) or USOC Registry membership.
 If you intend to hire a licensed psychologist, obtain verification that the person is licensed (or in the process of obtaining a license) to practice in your state.
-Any clinical or counseling psychologist who describes him or herself as a sport psychologist should have specific training in sport psychology.
+Any clinical or counseling psychologistx who describe themselves as sport psychologists should have specific training in sport psychology.
 If you are looking for an individual with a particular competency (e.g., treatment of eating disorders) find out what coursework, training, and/or certification the prospective consultant has had or currently possesses that indicates competence in that area.

 Training Models in Sport Psychology

 Training in applied sport psychology varies considerably from individual to individual and from academic program to academic program.
-Professionals who provide sport psychology services generally take one of two academic routes to obtain their credentials:
+Professionals who provide mental performance consulting services generally take one of two academic routes to obtain their credentials:

 - The sport science route (through physical education or kinesiology programs)